operator-playground-io/WordPress-Helm-Chart-tile/cover.md

 ### Overview:

-WordPress is one of the most versatile open source content management systems on the market.
-WordPress is built for high performance and is scalable to many servers, has easy integration via REST, JSON, SOAP and other formats, and features a whopping 15,000 plugins to extend and customize the application for just about any type of website.
+WordPress is one of the most versatile open source content management systems.
+It is a high-performance, and easy-to-manage web publishing platform you can use to build your websites, blogs, or apps.
+WordPress is scalable to many servers and can be integrated easily via REST, JSON, SOAP and other formats.
+It is built to offer powerful features and arrives with a whopping 15,000 plugins to extend your website functionalities.
+Power your place on the web with WordPress plugins and extensions that give you the advantage of galleries, forums, analytics, mailing lists, online store, and much more.

-### WordPress Bitnami Chart's features are as follows:
+### Features of WordPress Helm Chart

-WordPress Bitnami Chart bootstraps a deployment on a cluster using the  package manager.
+Bitnami WordPress chart bootstraps a deployment on a cluster using the  package manager.
 It also packages MariaDB deployment for the database requirements of the WordPress application.